|

 -

-Do you have a Mac computer, or an iPad, or an iPhone, or an Apple Watch…or, even a Home Pod?
-From editing photos to word processing to spreadsheets to turning on and off the lights in your home, these incredibly high-tech devices can be both easy to use and fun.
-We will touch on some of the more useful features of Apple’s amazing products, as well as demonstrate some practical features and apps to help with “what ails ya,” or, to make your life a bit easier.
+Do you have a Mac computer or an iPhone, or an Apple Watch… or, even a Home Pod?
+From editing photos to documents to turning on and off the lights in your home, these high-tech devices can be easy to use and fun.
+Learn some of the more useful features of Apple’s amazing products and some practical features and apps to help make your life a bit easier.
+This course will cover Apple devices and products only.

 |